 "Even now."
 Jesus has not even started His public ministry.
 John has not even baptized Jesus.
 "Even now, the axe is laid to the root of the trees."
 He is talking about olive trees.
-As I mentioned a few weeks ago in a sermon, olive trees never die unless you tear up the roots.
+I know I have talked about this recently, but it amazes me that olive trees never die unless you tear up the roots.
 If you cut off an olive tree and leave even the stump of a trunk, a new branch, a new tree will come forth.